 There are two main rewards that result in you spending quality one-on-one time with a patron: Either they think you’re super cool and just want to hang out, or they want to benefit from your insight as a subject matter expert.
 What type of streaming you do determines which they’ll be interested in experiencing.

 For example, gaming streamers often provide feedback sessions or one-on-one coaching for fans who want to improve their gameplay.
-If you have skills that other people want, offering this kind of reward makes good business sense.
-For example, Thomas Sanladerer offers 20-min one-on-one hangouts to his $60/mo patrons.
-In exchange, they benefit from his knowledge and experience in the 3D-printing world.
+If you have skills that other people want, offering this kind of benefit makes good business sense.
+For example, Thomas Sanladerer offers 20-minute one-on-one hangouts to his $60/mo patrons.
+In exchange, they receive his knowledge and experience in the 3D-printing world.

 If you provide entertainment, it may be that fans just want to hang.
 CYBERGARBAGE lets $100/mo patrons join a monthly hangout with the crew.
 It’s not educational (although it can be) because the motivations of their patrons are different from those looking to improve specific skills.

 Also, do you know about the Patreon Discourse integration?
 With it, you can set up a forum that is just for your patrons.
 Offer entry to your private forum as a benefit to your patrons today.